Zachary-2612/School-management-system/README.md

 - update the school money earn and record the infromation

 #School
-- Hadling the payemnt to teacher
+- Handle the payemnt to teacher
 - Add new students and teachers
 - Check if student pay all tuition fees
 - Add the transition logs and print them